Puriney/scRNA.seq.course/02-intro.md

 ### Spike-ins

 Spike-ins are extrinsic RNA molecules of known concentration which are added to the lysate of each cell prior to the reverse transcription reaction.
 The most popular and widely used spike-ins are synthetic spikes from the [External RNA Control Consortium (ERCC)](https://www.thermofisher.com/order/catalog/product/4456740).
-This set of 96 synthetic mRNAs of differing length and GC content based on bacterial sequences ([Jiang et al.](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3166838/)).
+This set of 96 synthetic mRNAs of differing length and GC content based on bacterial sequences [@Jiang2011-mu].

 ### UMIs

-Another method of standardisation is to use [Unique Molecular Identifiers (UMIs)](http://www.nature.com/nmeth/journal/v9/n1/full/nmeth.1778.html).
+Another method of standardisation is to use Unique Molecular Identifiers (UMIs) [@Kivioja2012-yt].
 These are 4-20 bp barcode sequences which are added to the 3' or 5' end of each transcript prior to amplification (typically during reverse transcription).
 This is usually followed by targetted sequencing of the respective end of the transcripts.
 The barcodes make it possible to quantify the number of transcripts prior to the amplification step.